 The Pacific Ocean Litter Program (POLP) is committed to reducing single-use plastic marine litter in the coastal environments of Pacific

-Using the IMO specified methodology to conduct port waste reception facilities audit, combined with information on waste generated at sea
+Using the IMO-specified methodology for port waste reception facility audits, combined with data on waste generated at sea by vessels operating within each country’s

 Countries in the Pacific are increasingly viewing sustainable financing schemes as a solution for waste recovery and recycling.
 These schemes